pkallas/Simple-Isomorphic-Rendering/README.md

 style.css sheet.
 Babel has been configured so that node can correctly parse the import './index.css' statement when it serves the distributed build.

+### Console Warning

+You may notice a warning in the console when you launch the application.
+The warning is as follows:
+"Warning: Text content did not match.
+Server: "â˜°" Client: "☰""

+This is because if you look in src/client/Navbar on line 21, you will see &#9776;
+In the browser, this HTML is evaluated as the hamburger icon you may typically see on an iPhone app.
+When node evaluates server/server.js, it reads &#9776; as "â˜°", yet React is warning that on the client it gets evaluated to "☰".

+I have not yet found a solution to this issue that doesn't involve installing a third party library.
+Any advice would be greatly appreciated!

 ### Usage

 Clone the repository